gccloudone/aurora/content/en/team/monitoring-alerts/alert-cluster-level/_index.en.md

 - **NodeReadinessFlapping**: The node is going in and out of a ready state.

 ### Node Usage

-These alerts are defined [here](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/node_alerts).
+These alerts are defined in our [aurora-platform-charts](https://github.com/gccloudone-aurora/aurora-platform-charts/tree/main/stable/aurora-platform/charts/aurora-core/conf/prometheus_rules/kube_prometheus_stack/node_alerts).

 The following alerts do not transmit notifications as they do not necessarily indicate an error state.
 They can be browsed in the Prometheus or Alertmanager UI for additional information during troubleshooting.